sferrini/Swift-Community-Best-Practices/README.markdown

 Singletons should generally just be named "sharedInstance" unless you have a compelling reason to name it otherwise

-Because singletons are so easy in Swift and because consistent naming saves you so much time you will have even more chances to complain about how singletons are an antipattern and should be avoided at all costs.
+Because singletons are so easy in Swift and because consistent naming saves you so much time you will have even more chances to complain about how singletons are an anti-pattern and should be avoided at all costs.
 Your fellow developers will thank you.

 ## Extensions for code organisation